 Directors are expected to prepare for, attend, and participate in all board meetings, meetings of the committees on which they serve, and the annual meeting of stockholders.
-All of the directors then in office attended Molina Healthcare's 2006 annual meeting.
+All of the directors then in office attended Molina Healthcare's 2007 annual meeting.

-The corporate governance and nominating committee conducts an annual review of board performance, and each committee conducts its own self-evaluation.
+The corporate governance and nominating committee conducts an annual review of board performance, and an annual review of individual director performance.
+In addition, each committee conducts its own self-evaluation.
 The results of these evaluations are reported to the board.